|

 me to marry him.
 He says that if you are absent then our marriage cannot

-be binding, and he wishes me to marry him and join our villages."
+be binding, and he wishes me to join with him and so join our villages.”

 "Ah," The Doctor said.
 "Well… I did tell you…